Denver and Boulder Patent Searching

 If you wish to commercialize a particular product or process in a country where there is a patent that claims what you want to use, sell, import, etc., then there are a number of questions about the patents of concern and what you can do to avoid them that a FOS search can answer for you:

-• Design around
+- Design around

-Knowing what patents and patent applications you need to design around is the first step toward designing around them.
+Knowing what patents and patent applications you need to design around is the first step toward designing around them. - Pending Applications

 Pending applications turn into patents so they need to watched carefully; claims can be changed, and continuations in part can be filed.
-A close look at the application image file wrapper can tell where the patent application may be headed.
+A close look at the application image file wrapper can tell where the patent application may be headed. - Terms of patents of concern

 Issued patents remain active for 20 years from the date of filing plus any patent term extensions.
-Design patents stay live for 14 years from date of issue.
+Design patents stay live for 14 years from date of issue. - Maintenance fees

-Issued patents may expire prior to the 20 year period (plus extensions) unless the maintenance fees are paid at 3.5years, 7.5 years, and 11.5 years from the date of the original patent grant (no maintenance fee is required for design patents).
+Issued patents may expire prior to the 20 year period (plus extensions) unless the maintenance fees are paid at 3.5years, 7.5 years, and 11.5 years from the date of the original patent grant (no maintenance fee is required for design patents). - Patent licensing

-One easy way to avoid infringing a patent is simply to license it.
+One easy way to avoid infringing a patent is simply to license it. - Cross-licensing

 If a patent of concern partly cover your product or process, but other features are not covered you may want grant each other license to use each other’s patents.